spiderino/OpenSourceMolecularModeling.github.io/index.md

 Open3DGrid and Open3DQSAR are a suite of related tools that build 3D QSAR models.
 Open3DGrid generates molecular interaction fields (MIFs) in a variety of formats, and Open3DQSAR builds predictive models from the MIFs of aligned molecules.
 Calculations can be visualized in real time in PyMOL.

 QSAR-tools is a set of Python scripts that use RDKit to build linear QSAR models from 2D chemical data.

+www.3d-qsar.com is a set of free to use web applications to build CoMFA like 3-D QSAR models from scratch

 Model Application
 -----------------